Combinativ/fullstack-Django-React-Redux/README.md

 - fullstack_application/**fullstack_application**:
   - Django default main application of the project.This holds the wsgi.py, settings.py necessary for a complete Django project.

+### Redux Structure:-

+The redux source code is maintained inside the _/frontend/src/redux_ directory.

+- /actions: contains the Actions for Redux actions necessary for the redux.
+  - contentAction.js: exports action methods for getContent and deleteContent.
+  - types.js: holdes all types of action methods available to the project framework as simple string constant exports.
+- /reducers: Contains the Reducers for the Redux reducers for redux.
+  - contentReducer.js: Reducer switch case for all the actions dispatched from the redux actions.
+- store.js: createStore container.